Links on Android Authority may earn us a commission. Learn more.

 The company de-emphasizes low vocal frequencies to combat the “proximity effect.”
 Simply put, this is when bass notes are amplified and distorted as the speaker gets too close to the mic.
 Since the headphones rest on your head, you’re always a little too close.
 Reducing low-frequency sensitivity improves speech intelligibility.
 If there’s any microphone company you should bet on its Shure, the maker of the most iconic vocal mics in the world.

-What did prove problematic is how the microphone relayed high-pitched background noise.
+What did prove problematic, even after the update, was how the microphone relayed high-pitched background noise.
 I was on the phone with my mom while my roommate was cleaning dishes five meters away, and my mom couldn’t believe it wasn’t I who was doing the dish washing.
-This demonstrates how ineffectively background noise is filtered out when on the phone; just be sure you take your calls in a relatively quiet environment.
+Be sure you take your calls in a relatively quiet environment.

 Should you buy the Shure Aonic 50?